 - By texture: group rough twigs with smooth or fuzzy leaves

-These easy classification skills exercises are the basis for later math and science learning.
+These easy classification exercises offer sensory input and help build fine motor skills as the basis for later math and science learning.

 8. Fruit Aroma Exploration

-When I want sensory play that wakes up more than just their hands, I turn to the kitchen for a fruit aroma smell test.
+When I want sensory play that wakes up more than just their hands, I turn to the kitchen for a fruit aroma smell test as a form of sensory exploration.

 Slices of banana, orange, or kiwi offer a hands-on experience with scent, texture, and taste all at once.
 I lay out different pieces of fruit, and the kids have to tell me which one is as we go along.